-Vaughn College would like for all eligible students to have health insurance coverage, because inadequate or no coverage could cause a financial burden.
+aughn College would like for all eligible students to have health insurance coverage because inadequate or no coverage could cause a financial burden.
+Health insurance is required for all residential students and intership students.
+Group health plans often do not cover full-time student dependents once they have reached a specific age, or when they are married.
+In addition, students who have declared financial independence for finanical aid may not be covered.
 If you have been enrolled under another policy, please check the policy to make sure you are still eligible for coverage.
-Given the recent changes in health care law and eligibility, students who have declared financial independence for financial aid may not be covered.
 We also urge students who are covered by an HMO, PPO or similar policy to determine the extent of coverage available while living in New York.

-For a full description of coverage, including costs, benefits, exclusions, any reductions and limitations, and the terms under which the coverage may remain in force, contact United Healthcare Student Resources at 1.800.767.0700, or visit it on the web at www.acsa.com.
+Students in need of health insurance should review all available plans carefully.
+Be sure to obtain a full description of coverage including costs, benefits, exclusions, reductions, limitations, and the terms under which the coverage of each plan may remain in effect.
+There are many resources in New York to assist individuals looking for low-cost health plans.
+You may wish to contact WellCare at 1.800.288.5441 or Flor.Gomez@wellcare.com.